kasia52361/articles-list/README.md

 `/articles/sports` - returns a list of articles from `sport` category

 `/articles/fashion` - returns a list of articles from `fashion` category

+## Possible ways of improvement
+- check out tailwind-styled-components for better work with TailwindCSS
+- consider using line clamp to truncate longer descriptions in articles previews
+- consider extending more commonly used components (like Message or Loader) to other folder